CygnusNetworks/nagios-plugin-elasticsearch/README.md

 [ElasticSearch]: http://www.elasticsearch.org/

-This project is forked from [anchor/nagios-plugin-elasticsearch], rewritten to use [nagiosplugin] instead of pynagioscheck and packaged for debian wheezy.
+This project is forked from [anchor/nagios-plugin-elasticsearch], rewritten to use [nagiosplugin] instead of pynagioscheck and packaged for Debian.

 [anchor/nagios-plugin-elasticsearch]: https://github.com/anchor/nagios-plugin-elasticsearch